aws-cloudformation/aws-cloudformation-resource-providers-sns/README.md

 ## The CloudFormation Resource Provider Package For AWS Simple Notification Service

 This repository contains AWS-owned resource providers for the `AWS::SNS::*` namespace.
+It contains all the CloudFormation Resources for Amazon Simple Notification Service ([SNS](https://aws.amazon.com/sns/)).

+Users can download the code and [Submit](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-walkthrough.html#resource-type-walkthrough-submit) in an AWS account as a private CloudFormation Registry.
+Here is a [walkthrough](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-walkthrough.html) on how to develop and deploy a customized resource.

 Usage
 -----